Ferdinando Petruccelli della Gattina: War correspondent

-Petruccelli became correspondent of French and Belgian journals such as La Presse, Journal des débats, Revue de Paris, Le Courrier français and Indépendance Belge.
-In 1851, he fought with the French republicans against the coup d'état of Louis-Napoléon Bonaparte (later known as Napoleon III) but, after the failure of the rebellion, he was expelled from France.
-He settled in England, where he met Giuseppe Mazzini, Louis Blanc, Lajos Kossuth and other refugees.
-He worked for The Daily News of Charles Dickens and other newspapers like The Daily Telegraph and Cornhill Magazine.
-Petrucelli was a Freemason who held speeches at the Italian Chamber of Deputies against the Roman Catholic Church, Pope Pius IX and his temporal power.
+Petruccelli became a correspondent for French and Belgian newspapers such as La Presse, Journal des débats, Revue de Paris, Le Courrier français and Indépendance Belge.
+In 1851, he fought alongside the French republicans against the self-coup orchestrated by Louis-Napoléon Bonaparte (later known as Napoleon III).
+As the rebellion failed, he was expelled from France.
+He settled in England, where he met Giuseppe Mazzini, Louis Blanc, Lajos Kossuth and other refugees and contributed to The Daily News, founded by Charles Dickens, and other newspapers like The Daily Telegraph and Cornhill Magazine.

-In 1859, he was correspondent of the Second Italian War of Independence and, in 1860, of the Expedition of the Thousand, following Giuseppe Garibaldi from Calabria until his entry in Naples.
-With the birth of the Kingdom of Italy, he was a member of the Italian parliament, sitting on the benches of the left for several years, and contributed to Italian newspapers and magazines such as L'Unione, L'Opinione, Fanfulla della Domenica, Cronaca bizantina and Nuova antologia.
+In 1859, he acted as a correspondent for the Second Italian War of Independence and, in 1860, for the Expedition of the Thousand, following Giuseppe Garibaldi from Calabria as he marched into Naples.
+With the birth of the Kingdom of Italy, he became a member of the Italian parliament, sitting on the left benches for several years.
+A Freemason, he delivered speeches at the Italian Chamber of Deputies against the Roman Catholic Church, Pope Pius IX and his temporal power, also finding time to contribute to Italian newspapers and magazines such as L'Unione, L'Opinione, Fanfulla della domenica, Cronaca Bizantina and Nuova antologia.

-In 1866, Petruccelli was correspondent for the Journal des Débats during the Third Italian War of Independence and, in 1868, he married an English writer, Maude Paley-Baronet, whom he met in London in 1867.
-In 1870 he followed the Franco-Prussian War, recounting the events from the Parisian barricades and, after the fall of the Paris Commune, he was expelled from France by order of Adolphe Thiers (against which he turned bitter words) for having defended the Communards.
+In 1866, Petruccelli was a war correspondent for the Journal des Débats during the Third Italian War of Independence.
+Two years later, he married Maude Paley-Baronet, an English author whom he had met in London in 1867.
+He would later witness and report on the Franco-Prussian War, recounting the events from the Parisian barricades.
+For having defended the Communards, following the fall of the Paris Commune he was again expelled from France on Adolphe Thiers's orders (and against whom he would turn bitter words).

 Death

-He lived the rest of his life plagued by a paralysis that prevented him from writing but, with the help of his wife, he was able to continue his activity.
-Petruccelli died in Paris in 1890 and his corpse was cremated.
-The Neapolitan municipality proposed to carry his ashes to the cemetery of Poggioreale but his wife refused and they were buried in London, respecting the will of Petruccelli.
+Petruccelli lived out the remainder of his life crippled by paralysis.
+With his wife's assistance, however, he was able to resume writing.
+When he died in Paris in 1890, she refused to have his ashes carried and laid to rest in the Cemetery of Poggioreale, as proposed by the Neapolitan municipality.
+They were buried in London, as per his will.

 Legacy

-During his time, Ferdinando Petruccelli della Gattina wasn't much appreciated in Italy, rather he was rejected by many (especially the clerical hierarchies because of his marked anticlericalism), with the exception of authors such as Salvatore Di Giacomo and Luigi Capuana.
-He was acclaimed in foreign countries, especially in France, where his work received positive reviews from Alphonse Peyrat, Ernest Renan and Jules Claretie, who said about his war correspondence of Custoza : "Nothing could be more fantastic and cruelly true than this tableau of agony.
+During his lifetime, Petruccelli wasn't much appreciated in Italy.
+Save for authors like Salvatore Di Giacomo and Luigi Capuana, his staunch anti-Church views prompted widespread rejection.
+He was more acclaimed abroad, namely in France, where his work received positive reviews from Alphonse Peyrat, Ernest Renan and Jules Claretie, who, regarding his war correspondence of Custoza, remarked: "Nothing could be more fantastic and cruelly true than this tableau of agony.
 Reportage has never given a superior artwork", while Justin McCarthy regarded him as "a brilliant, audacious, eccentric Italian journalist".

-In the 20th century, Petruccelli was praised by Luigi Russo and Indro Montanelli, who considered him the "most brilliant italian journalist of the 19th century" and his reports "would enchant for their freshness and modernity".
+In the 20th century, Petruccelli was praised by Luigi Russo and Indro Montanelli, who considered him the "most brilliant italian journalist of the 19th century" and predicted that his reports "would enchant for their freshness and modernity".